grafana/k6-docs/.github/pull_request_template.md

 If updating the documentation for the most recent release of k6:
 - [ ] I have made my changes in the `docs/sources/v{most_recent_release}` folder of the documentation.
 - [ ] I have reflected my changes in the `docs/sources/next` folder of the documentation.
-- [ ] I have reflected my changes in the folders of the previous k6 versions of the documentation.
+- [ ] I have reflected my changes in the relevant (*e.g.*  when correcting a documentation error) folders of the previous k6 versions of the documentation.

 If updating the documentation for the next release of k6:
 - [ ] I have made my changes in the `docs/sources/next` folder of the documentation.

-If publishing the documentation of the freshly released version of k6:
-- [ ] I have made a copy of the `docs/sources/next` folder of the documentation and renamed it to `docs/sources/v{most_recent_release}`.

 ## Related PR(s)/Issue(s)